FloatingStory/Crochet-Counter/README.md

 ```
 python main.py
 ```
-then click on the http url provided and enjoy!
+then click on the http url provided and use!

+You can stop the program by going back to the commandline and press <b>ctrl + c</b>